-Gauge use or storage on private property is restricted.
-If cooperative work with private entities requires the storage of gauges on private property, a written agreement that coordinates the use, security and storage of the gauges must be signed between the land owner and The University of Arizona via RLSS prior to source storage.
+Source storage on private property is restricted.
+If cooperative work with private entities requires the storage of sealed sources on private property, a written agreement that coordinates the use, security and storage of the sources must be signed between the land owner and The University of Arizona via RLSS prior to source storage.

-6. Transportation of Soil Moisture Gauges
+6. Transportation of Radioactive Sealed Sources

 Shipping by common carrier (Federal Express, Yellow Freight, etc.) must be coordinated through and shipped by RLSS.
-All moisture gauge vehicle transport must be in accordance with DOT rules and regulations.
-Approval Holders are responsible for ensuring that all gauge users are trained and equipped to transport radioactive materials.
+All sealed source vehicle transport must be in accordance with DOT rules and regulations.
+Approval Holders are responsible for ensuring that all source users are trained and equipped to transport radioactive materials.

 - a.
-Moisture gauges require two levels of security while in transport.
+Sealed sources require two levels of security while in transport.
 The primary, most desirable level of security is direct observation.
 Locks, chains or cables are required to fulfill the secondary level of security.
 Lock shanks must either be shrouded or the lock itself must be a shankless design. - b.
-Moisture gauge transport cases must be properly labeled for transport.
+Sealed source containers must be properly labeled for transport.
 Prior to each transport, workers must inspect the container labels and confirm that they are all legible and present.
 Labels must not overlap or have tears or excessive fading.
 Labels that are not vinyl should be covered with transparent tape to protect them from the weather.
-Contact RLSS for replacement labels or forms.
-Prior to each transport, workers must confirm that the following items are present on the case:
+Contact RLSS for replacement labels or forms. - c.
+Before transporting the source, workers must ensure that the container or box has no cracks, missing latches, missing internal packaging or broken internal/external pieces.
+Contact RLSS before attempting to ship a sealed source in a damaged case. - d.
+One copy of the Bill of Lading/Emergency Response laminated form (if applicable) must be attached to the source container and another copy must be available within reach of the driver and visible from outside the vehicle during transit. - e.
+The source transport container must be braced so that it cannot move more than one inch while in transport.
+Obtaining necessary equipment (such as transport braces, which are available locally) is the responsibility of the Approval Holder; contact RLSS for recommendations. - f.
+The source may not be transported in the passenger compartment of cars or the cab of trucks.
+The source must be secured as far away from passengers as possible.